mzattera/predictive-powers/docs/index.md

   * "Single" function calling allows you to provide the model with a list of functions to be called, the model calls one function at a time, that is, the model response is either simple text or a single function call.
-    This mode is supported on the following models (at the time of writing):
+    This mode is deprecated and supported on the following models (at the time of writing):
 	  * gpt-4
 	  * gpt-4-0613
 	  * gpt-3.5-turbo